Should I take health supplements?

 From the time that you first get your period until your last period it is recommended that you take folic acid incase you become pregnant.
 Folic acid can help to prevent neural tube defects such as spina bifida.
 When taking folic acid for pregnancy, the current recommendation from the Food Safety Authority of Ireland is that you take 400 micrograms (mcg) every day from before you are pregnant until up to 12 weeks pregnant.

 It is also recommended that you take vitamin D when pregnant.
 Vitamin D regulates the amount of calcium and phosphate in the body which are needed to keep bones and teeth healthy.
-If a mother does not have enough vitamin D during pregnancy or while breastfeeding the baby will use the their mother’s calcium reserves to ensure that they are born with enough stores of nutrients.
-This means that the mother's bones will suffer and not the child’s.
+If a pregnant person does not have enough vitamin D during pregnancy or while breastfeeding the baby will use the their parent's calcium reserves to ensure that they are born with enough stores of nutrients.
+This means that the parent's bones will suffer and not the child’s.

 Our bodies naturally make vitamin D when our skin is exposed to sunlight between May and September.
 However, given Ireland’s latitude, we do not get sufficient UV sunlight from October to April.
 To reduce skin cancer risk, it is important not to expose the skin to excess sunlight.

 The safest way of getting enough vitamin D is through food and supplementation.
 Vitamin D containing foods include oily fish (like tuna, mackerel and salmon), eggs, fortified dairy products, and red meat.
 If you have dark skin (for example from Africa, African Caribbean or south Asian origin), more sun exposure is required to make the same level of vitamin D and you have a higher risk of not having enough vitamin D. If you are worried about whether you are getting enough vitamin D you should talk to your doctor or pharmacist about taking daily supplements.